If you decided to go on a cruise vacation, what would your first and most important expectations be?

 It’s best to keep things tracked and organized, right?

 - Onboarding steps before signup

 - Onboarding steps towards the end of initial onboarding

 It wouldn’t be fair to write unactionable words here and expect you to fully understand it.

-Therefore we prepared a throughout User Onboarding Checklist that is ready for you to use.
+Therefore we prepared a thorough User Onboarding Checklist that is ready for you to use: